leenrichards/pokedex-js-app/README.md

 The objective of this small web application is to use HTML, CSS, and JavaScript to load data from an external API and enable the viewing of a list of Pokémons, along with their characteristics.

-# Languages Used

-This app was written using HTML, CSS, Javascript, JQuery and Bootstrap.
-It interfaces withj an external Pokemon API using AJAX.

 # Design Considerations

 The pokemon images are displayed upon loading the list of Pokekmon, in order to make the app more appealing to the end-user: